 Inside, Audi resisted the urge to give the RS e-tron an interior that looks specific to an electric car.
 Recycled materials are found throughout the cabin as a nod to the car's eco-friendly nature, but the seats can be wrapped in Nappa leather if customers require.
 We happen to love the available polyester fiber seat covers, as they provide a unique look not found in other performance luxury cars.

 Looking forward, drivers are treated to a 12.3-inch virtual cockpit display while passengers will rely on a 10.1-inch MMI touchscreen infotainment system.
 These controls should look familiar to current Audi owners, and we are surprised that the e-tron GT doesn't use the dual-screen setup found on the company's larger models.

-While the base e-tron GT yields similar performance as an S7, the RS model delivers acceleration comparable to an R8 supercar.
+While the base e-tron GT yields similar performance to an S7, the RS model delivers acceleration comparable to an R8 supercar.
 Its dual electric motors combine to produce 590 horsepower and 612 lb-ft (or 637 hp with overboost).
 0-60 mph takes 3.1 seconds, which is quicker than a Porsche Taycan 4S but slower than the Turbo model, and a 155 mph limited top speed.
 Like the Taycan, the e-tron sends its power through a two-speed transmission with a short first gear that maximizes acceleration.

 Unlike some electric cars, the GT includes a synthetic sound that's meant to deliver more thrill to the driver.
 The sound is tuned based on speed and load and is also amplified in the car's Dynamic setting.
 As with other RS cars, the e-tron GT sends power to a Quattro all-wheel-drive system that can react five times quicker than a conventional system.